ga4gh/vrs/docs/source/terms_and_model.rst

 RepeatedSequence
 ################

-**Biological Definition**

-A contiguous, tandem repeat of a sequence.
+*Repeated Sequence* is a class of sequence expression where a specified subsequence is repeated multiple times in tandem.
+Microsatellites are an example of a common class of repeated sequence, but repeated sequence can also be used to describe larger subsequence repeats, up to and including large-scale tandem duplications.

 **Computational Definition**

-An expression of a sequence comprised of a repeating subsequence.
+An expression of a sequence comprised of a tandem repeating subsequence.

 **Information Model**